lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 _Steely realizes that he left his wallet at home._

-> Oops
+> Oops.

 **Bagelwrecker** _(02-Jul-18 05:07 PM)_

-> Emmett, you should of been with us duringg our drinkin games.
+> Emmett, you should of been with us duringg our drinkin' games.

 **Brakia** _(02-Jul-18 05:07 PM)_